MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/_docs/howto.md

         modified:   theme (new commits)
 ```

 This means you must also update the submodules to match the commit recorded in the latest commit of the superproject (i.e. the documentation repo itself).
-Pull in any upstream changes to submodules by running either of the following (`--init` may be needed in some circumstances):
+Pull in any upstream changes to submodules by running either of the following (`--init` and `--force --remote` may be needed in some circumstances):
 ```
-git submodule update --init
-git submodule update
+git submodule update --init --force --remote git submodule update --init git submodule update
 ```